noahgsolomon/brainrot.js/README.md

 #### assets to download

-I have removed assets for download.
-If you want your own GTA / Minecraft / etc. bottom half video just find some on youtube.
+I have removed assets for download except MINECRAFT-0.mp4 (in generate/public/background/).
+If you want your own GTA / Minecraft / etc. bottom half video just find some on youtube. and add the videos to generate/public/background/ folder.

 #### common problems

-- FFMPEG is not installed.
-- You don't have the flask python server running (or not on port 5000)
 - Dalle 3 API rate limit exceeded: this is because each dialogue transition has an image, and it is prompted to have 7 dialogue transitions.
 However, typical tier 1 open ai accounts can only generate 5 images per minute.
+You might need to reduce the # of dialog transitions if this is the case (in generate/transcript.mjs)
-- You don't have folders public/srt and public/voice and src/tmp
+- You don't have enough storage (the image will be around 12.6GB)
-- You have concurrency set too high for your computer (check remotion.config.ts)